linuxsocke/gd_gst_service/README.md

   - libgstreamer-plugins-good1.0-0

 ### Run example
-Before importing the gd_stream_example you need to execute
+Before importing the example project.godot you need to build and install the extension by executing

     ./setup_example.sh

-in order to build and install the required gd_extension.
+Then run a corresponding srt stream.

 Option 1: Run a stream using gst-launch and a video device: